Tidal heating in detached double white dwarf binaries: Response of the surface temperature and rotation

-Equation~(\ref{eq:dfdtTD}) has the following limits: far from synchronous when $\Omega_1 \to 0$, this reduces to the non rotating Equation~(\ref{eq:dfdtTD1}).
+{Equation~(\ref{eq:dfdtTD0})} has the following limits: far from synchronous when $\Omega_1 \to 0$, this reduces to the non rotating Equation~(\ref{eq:dfdtTD1}).
 When the primary spin and orbit are close to synchronous, to first order in $f/2-\Omega_1$ the frequency decay is given by

-As required, in this constant lag time model the decay from tidal heating via Equation~(\ref{eq:dfdtTD}) is zero for the synchronous state $f=2 \Omega$ outlined in \cite{Hut1980}.
-However for double white dwarf binaries containing an ELM WD component, the frequency decay will be given by the sum of Equation~(\ref{eq:dfdtGW}) and (\ref{eq:dfdtTD}), where the tidal contribution is at most $\sim 5$ times the gravitational wave contribution.
-Therefore a synchronous state cannot be achieved, and we must consider the spin evolution for a general $\Omega_1$, given changing $R_1${and also $f$.} \\
+As required, in this constant lag time model the decay from tidal heating via Equation~(\ref{eq:dfdtTD}) is zero for the synchronous state $f=2 {\Omega_1}$ outlined in \cite{Hut1980}.
+However for double white dwarf binaries containing an ELM WD component, the frequency decay {is dominated by energy loss from gravitational wave emission Equation~(\ref{eq:dfdtGW}).
+The tidal contribution is at most $\sim 5$ times the gravitational wave contribution.
+Therefore a synchronous state cannot be assumed,} and we must consider the spin evolution for a general $\Omega_1$, given changing $R_1${and also $f$.} \\

 The binary orbital angular momentum for $m_1$, $m_2$ separated by semi-major axis $a$ in terms of the gravitational wave frequency $f$ is